vaslabs/pi-web-agent/README.md

 ./install.sh
 ```
 # Troubleshooting
-There's bin a report about the cgi daemon not starting.
+There's been a report about the cgi daemon not starting.
 The following commands solve the issue.
 ```
 sudo a2dismod mpm_event
 sudo a2enmod mpm_prefork